slsa-framework/slsa/source-requirements.md

         this particular, immutable revision.
 In git, this is the {repo URL + branch/tag/ref + commit ID}.

-Almost any popular version control system meets this requirement, such as git, Mercurial, Subversion, or Perforce.
+Most popular version control system meet this requirement, such as git, Mercurial, Subversion, or Perforce.

 NOTE: This does NOT require that the code, uploader/reviewer identities, or